tawalabora/server-setup/.github/DEPLOYMENT_GUIDE.md

 1. For system modules: verify `SUDO_ACCESS_USER` has passwordless sudo
 2. For user modules: verify target user exists and is accessible
-3. Check SSH key has correct permissions
+3. Check SSH key has correct permissions (600 for private key)
+4. Verify the public key is in the correct user's authorized_keys

 ### Module Already Installed